-Backyard Babies is one of my favorite bands.
+Backyard Babies is one of my all time favorite bands.
 When I was a teenager in the early 2000’s, rock and metal were in a poor state.
 Limp Bizkit were climbing the charts, Axl Rose had gotten cornrows and guitar solos seemed to be a thing of the past.

 Since then, I’ve gotten all of their albums, seen them live six times and met them on numerous occasions.

 For their 2015 comeback, Backyard Babies had signed a deal with my former employer HiQ.
-They needed a digital partner for marketing their upcoming tour and album and staying ahead in the ever-changing and tough music industry.
+They needed a digital partner for marketing their upcoming tour and album and staying ahead in the ever-changing and incredibly tough music industry.

-From my experience, rock bands usually have terribly built and designed websites with out of date content.
+From my experience, rock bands usually have terribly built and designed websites with out of date and poor content.
 I set out to make the best band website ever and to teach the guys in the band about the importance keeping up their appearance online.